-Wi-Fi Predictive Designs are the starting point to any half decent Wi-Fi installation.
+Wi-Fi Predictive Designs are the starting point to any reliable Wi-Fi installation.

 The question is - what does a survey entail and why should you get one?